Header-section-bg

 What is cyber extortion?

 Cyber extortion is a cybercrime where attackers gain access to your private data or devices and demand payment to stop their further actions.
 They may threaten to expose, damage, or destroy your data if you don't pay.
-These attacks can be distressing and may severely impact your finances and reputation.What is cyber extortion protection?
+These attacks can be distressing and may cause severe financial losses and reputational damage.

-Our cyber extortion protection is part of a comprehensive NordProtect identity theft protection service available with the top-tier NordVPN plan (Prime).
+Our cyber extortion coverage is part of a comprehensive NordProtect identity theft protection service.
 Your cyber extortion cover is provided by HSB, one of the largest cyber insurance writers in the U.S.

 If you become a victim of a cyber extortion attack during your subscription term, you can access help by making a claim.
 If your claim is eligible, you will receive help and guidance from HSB.

-With cyber extortion protection, you can get help when you need it the most.
-Don't face
+With cyber extortion coverage, you can get help when you need it the most.

 the threats alone